-Point launches new challenger bank with rewards on debit card purchases – TechCrunch
+Point to launch new challenger bank with rewards on debit card purchases – TechCrunch

 Meet Point, a new challenger bank in the U.S. that has been available as a private beta for the past year.
-Today, the company is launching a major new version of its service and opening its doors to everyone.
-But you’ll have to get an invite to get in at first.
+Today, the company is announcing new fundraising — later this month, the company is launching a major new version of its service and opening its doors to everyone.
+There’s a waitlist for now.

 Point is a consumer banking app combined with a debit card.
 The company wants to reproduce the experience of credit cards but with debit cards, thanks to rewards and a point-based system.
 There’s no credit check when you sign up.

-Note: Update: An earlier version of this story mistakenly said that the new version was launching today.
-It will be live later this month.